-Since May 2014, EXMAR Ship Management’s LPG Business Unit is also supervising the delivery and commissioning of a new fleet of EXMAR midsize LPG vessels.
-The innovative design of these 12 new-builds is aimed at efficient ship management, fuel savings, fuel flexibility and green shipping.
+Since May 2014, EXMAR Ship Management’s LPG Business Unit is supervising the delivery and commissioning of a new fleet of EXMAR midsize LPG vessels.
+The innovative design of these 13 new-builds is aimed at efficient ship management, fuel savings, fuel flexibility and green shipping.
 With one of the most modern midsize fleets under management, the LPG Business Unit is up to speed with the latest developments.

 Four of these 38.000m³ LPG Carriers (Waasmunster, Warinsart, Waregem, and Warisoulx) were delivered between May 2014 and January 2015 from the Hyundai Mipo Dockyard in Korea, which proved a major achievement for ship management.
-The vessels are now fully in service.

 Meanwhile, eight more LPG new-builds of the same class have been constructed and delivered from Hanjin Shipyard in Subic Bay, in the Philippines.
 The first vessel, Kaprijke, has been named and fully commissioned in 2015.
 The most recent vessel, Koksijde, was taken into management in May 2018.

 The final midsize new-build is due for delivery from Hyundai in Korea later this year.